FivePoint Amphitheatre

 FivePoint Amphitheatre was an amphitheatre at the Orange County Great Park in Irvine, California.
 It opened in 2017 as a replacement for the defunct Irvine Meadows Amphitheatre.
 With 6,500 bleacher seats, 280 VIP seats, and an approximate 5,500 standing room spaces, it was the largest amphitheatre in Orange County by overall capacity and second-largest in seated capacity, only behind the Pacific Amphitheatre in Costa Mesa.
 The site is owned by real estate development group FivePoint and was operated by Los Angeles–based concert promoter Live Nation.
 The facility consisted of three temporary bleacher sections and a temporary stage with future plans to establish a more permanent amphitheatre on the Great Park premises.

 From its opening in October 2017, FivePoint Amphitheatre served as one of Orange County's major outdoor concert venues with many musicians, bands, and performers making tour stops there.

-On October 21, 2023, the FivePoint Amphitheater permanently closed after six years of operation.
+On October 21, 2023, the FivePoint Amphitheatre permanently closed after six years of operation.